 - Department of Redundancy Department: "Meanwhile, in the royal room of royalty..."

 - Destructive Saviour: That is, when they're saving.
-Which is quite rare these days.
+Which gets less frequent as time goes on.

 - Detectives Follow Footprints: Fighter shows off his tracking skills by describing the footprints he's following.
 They're his and Black Mage's own trail.

-- Die Laughing: Black Mage puts himself into a coma laughing when he was asked by Fighter if he (Fighter) was dumb.
+- Die Laughing: Black Mage puts himself into a coma laughing when Fighter asks him if he (Fighter) is dumb.